The-Animonculory/DogeCraft/RULES.md

 You are not allowed to advertise anything that is not related to the server.

-Do not spam commands that negatively affect other players.

 Do not use items that are not typically obtainable in-game on any other server.

-You cannot use alternate accounts to spam chat, commands, or other communication methods.
+Do not spam chat, commands, or other communication methods.

-Doing anything considered to be illegal is not allowed on the server.

 Do not send links to any other Discord server in public chat.

-Please replant trees whenever you destroy them.

 Stealing other player’s items is not allowed.

 If you notice any player violating a rule, please report it to a staff member.

-Do not spam teleport requests.

 Please build 100 blocks away from another player’s build.

-Do not place unwanted lava or water around the map.

 Drama, politics, and religion in the chat are prohibited.